soulsource/higher-free-macro/README.md

 # Why macros though?
  This is mainly because a fully generic implementation seems impossible without [Non-lifetime Binders](https://github.com/rust-lang/rust/issues/108185), which would be needed to express the bound that the type of `Functor<A>::Result<T>` should not depend on `A`.
 Also, the [Never Type](https://github.com/rust-lang/rust/issues/35121) would be nice to have for a generic implementation.

- I've actually done a [proof-of-concept implementation](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2021&gist=1af5b0970cfe400a9245483f84080b8f) of a fully generic `Free` type using Nightly, but didn't follow this further yet, because it doesn't work in the stable toolchain yet.
+ I've actually done a [proof-of-concept implementation](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2021&gist=1af5b0970cfe400a9245483f84080b8f) of a fully generic `Free` type using Nightly, but didn't follow this further, because it doesn't work in the stable toolchain yet.

  # A more involved example